 How Much Raw Garlic Should You Eat?

-While there is no official recommendation that exists for how much garlic you should consume, studies show that eating 1-2 cloves per day may have health benefits.
+While no official recommendation exists for how much garlic you should consume, studies show that eating 1-2 cloves per day may have health benefits.
 If you notice any side effects after eating more than this amount, consider reducing your Intake.